 2020 started with hopeful New Year’s resolutions, a roaring excitement for the Summer Olympics in Tokyo, and a beaming optimism for the next decade.
 Out with the old, in with the new, 2020 is going to be the best decade-endear ever–or so we thought.
-Let’s travel and explore some of the best holiday destinations on the planet–and we mean that!
+Let’s travel with Airlines Northwest and explore some of the best holiday destinations on the planet–and we mean that!

 A picture of lions, tigers, and zebras usually pops up when South Africa gets swirled into the conversation.
 But let’s try to break the stereotypes here.
 Africa is best-known for its awesome safari escapades, but there’s so much more about this beautiful country that’s worth visiting.